 Told with humor, grief, and hope, it’s the story of a passionate music lover’s desire to break free of the real and imagined constraints standing between him and his best life.
 And this writer’s road is paved with the kinds of revelations that can be found only in the glory of rock and roll.
 If Nick Hornby’s High Fidelity and Cheryl Strayed’s Wild had a book baby, it would be Matt Fogelson’s moving, funny, and deeply honest memoir

-Check out the Foreword below
+Check out the Prologue below

-It’s a cold and grey winter day.
-I’m twelve years old and looking through record bins at Crazy Eddie on Third Avenue in New York City.
-I’ve ducked into the store to keep warm before meeting some friends at a movie theater a few blocks away.
-I migrate to the back of the store to get away from the freezing wind that blows in every time the door opens and find myself in front of the S bin.
-I unzip my overstuffed Michelin Man parka and rifle through the records, most of which are by artists I’ve never heard of: Status Quo, Shalamar, Carly Simon.
-I make quick work of them, my fingers shuffling through the records with the lightening precision and repetitiveness of an assembly line worker.
-I pause briefly when I come to Survivor’s Eye of the Tiger; I’d recently seen Rocky III and the soundtrack is all over the radio so I know that one.
-But it doesn’t hold my interest long.
-Even at twelve, I can sense there’s something not so cool about Survivor.
+It’s a cold and grey New York winter day.
+I’m twelve years old and flipping through record bins at Crazy Eddie on Third Avenue.
+I’ve ducked into the store to keep warm before meeting some friends at a movie theater a few blocks away and am way in the back trying to get away from the freezing wind that blows in every time the front door opens.
+In front of the S bin, I unzip my overstuffed Michelin Man parka and rifle through the records, most of which are by artists I’ve never heard of: Status Quo, Shalamar, Carly Simon.
+I’m not really even shopping, just trying to blend in as best I can with the adult customers, not wanting to draw attention to myself.
+Talking with grownups who aren’t my parents is something I try to avoid.
+Actually, I sort of feel that way about my parents, too.
+“Don’t speak unless spoken to”—makes sense to me.